ONEARMY/community-platform/docs/supabase.md

 - Whenever a comment is created or deleted, it triggers the update_comment_count function.
 - The function checks the Operation kind (Insert/Delete), the source_type and source_id.
 - Fron the source_type it will update the according content total (howtos, research, questions) that matches the source_id

+# Local firebase sync testing/debugging

+We can create and deploy the sync function to the firebase dev environment.
+Then, using ngrok, expose our local supabase url to the internet, and point the firebase function to it.

+To authenticate, we need to create these 3 secrets, for each firebase project: firebase functions:secrets:set SUPABASE_API_URL firebase functions:secrets:set SUPABASE_API_KEY firebase functions:secrets:set TENANT_ID